Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Energy Estimate

 \subsubsection{Second level correction.}

-Due to the quasilinear nature, there are potentials of losing a derivative after taking derivative with respect to time $t$ for $E_{\textit{FCorr}}(t)$.
-We first identify those problematic terms and then figure out how to get around this difficulty.
+Due to the quasilinear nature, it is possible to lose a derivative after taking derivative with respect to time $t$ for $E_{\textit{FCorr}}(t)$.
+We first identify those problematic terms inside $d E_{\textit{FCorr}}(t)/d t$ by checking which terms are possible to lose one derivative.